Welcome to Gaysians!

 By Gaysians Founder, Reeta Loi.
 June 2025

-We were founded in 2017 when I was a columnist at DIVA magazine, before joining GAY TIMES as Contributing Editor.
-Before this I had spent several years writing and speaking in the media anonymously.
-In 2017 I was travelling to India to work with activists and artists and march at Mumbai Pride.
+During the winter of 2017/18 I travelled to India to work with activists and artists and marched at Mumbai Pride.
 At the time Section 377 was still in place, which criminalised homosexuality in India.
-The landmark victory in 2018 with the successful removal of Section 377 was felt the world over by the Indian diaspora and beyond.
+The landmark victory in September 2018 with the successful removal of Section 377, was felt the world over by the Indian diaspora and beyond.
+It is an honour to have campaigned for this in the media and in government at such an important time in our history.
+I returned to India that winter and marched again at Mumbai Pride and the shift in energy through our shared liberation was truly magnificent!
 We had our own Gaysians celebration in London and it was a defining moment.

 It wasn’t until I was in my late twenties, after years of searching that I found a blog post written by an anon Indian lesbian in Mumbai.
 Her story changed the course of my life, because it inspired me to share my own.
 I began writing about my experiences in the media because I’d had enough of not seeing myself reflected anywhere.

-There is erasure each time a new tech platform is launched and is dominated by profiles that are not us.
+There is erasure each time a new tech platform is launched and is dominated by content that does not include us.
 There is erasure each time a law is passed to limit our ability to be ourselves and to access each other in the past, present or future.
 There is erasure each time we censor ourselves and do not share our voices, out of fear, shame or lack of belief in ourselves.
 There is erasure each time members of our community compete with each other to be validated by a world that will never give them what they seek, because what they seek can only be found within themselves.
 And there is erasure because many of us don’t make it.
 The levels of abuse and trauma that we have endured and are experiencing is beyond what many people realise and you are not alone.

 This erasure is designed to make us forget who we are from one generation to the next.
 But we have to be stronger than that.
 We are stronger than that and our freedom threatens the very powers that oppress us.
 We have to fight together, side by side.
 For ourselves, for each other and for people we will never get to meet.